Puppet Show FAQ

 How do I pay for your puppet shows?

-We can invoice business clients (libraries, schools, museums, etc) and accept checks at the end of the performance.
+We can invoice business clients (libraries, schools, museums, etc.) and accept business checks at the end of the performance.
 We accept credit cards as well.
 For birthday party/private home performances we request to be paid in cash at the end of the show.
+Payment in full is due at the conclusion of the performance.

 Do you have insurance?